GdevMan/Infostealer/README.md

 # Infostealer
-An info stealer i made for EDUCATIONAL purposesONLY
+An info stealer i made for EDUCATIONAL purposes ONLY